cockroachdb/docs/cockroachcloud/migrate-from-free-to-dedicated.md

 This page has instructions for migrating data from a CockroachCloud Free (beta) cluster to a paid CockroachCloud cluster CSV using [`IMPORT`](../{{site.versions["stable"]}}/import.html).
 You may want to migrate to the paid version of CockroachCloud if:

 - You reach (or get close to reaching) the upper limit of usage of up to 1 vCPU and 5GB storage per CockroachCloud Free (beta) cluster.
-- You want to use any of the capabilities that are not yet available in CockroachCloud Free (beta) clusters, like the ability to enable backups or to import data.
+- You want to use any of the capabilities that are not yet available in CockroachCloud Free (beta) clusters, like the ability to enable backups or to upload data with the `IMPORT` command.

 The steps below use sample data from the [`tpcc` workload](../{{site.versions["stable"]}}/cockroach-workload.html#workloads).